greghell/raw-data-display/README.md

 usage:
 plot_block.py fname nBlocOI nResol nPol
 plots spectrum of all coarse channels of a given data block nBlocOI at nResol-points resolution per coarse channel, polarization nPol

+# start_time_calc.py
+usage:
+start_time_calc.py fname.raw
+computes the starting time in seconds and MJD of the first block of the RAW file.